rstmsn/lnd-for-wp/README.md

 ### Installation

 LND For WP can be installed directly from WordPress.
 Simply navigate to the 'Plugins -> Add New' page and search for 'LND For WP'.
-View LND For WP on the [WordPress.org Plugin Directory](https://wordpress.org/plugins/lnd-for-wp/)
+You can also view LND For WP on the [WordPress.org Plugin Directory](https://wordpress.org/plugins/lnd-for-wp/)

 To install the plugin manually using source code from this repository: